nrfconnect/sdk-nrf/samples/bluetooth/throughput/README.rst

 References
 ***********

-For more information about the connection parameters that are used in this sample, see the following chapters in the |core_spec|_:
+For more information about the connection parameters that are used in this sample, see the following chapters in the `Bluetooth Core Specification`_:

 * Vol 3, Part F, 3.2.8 Exchanging MTU Size
 * Vol 6, Part B, 5.1.1 Connection Update Procedure